linux-minidisc/linux-minidisc/README.md

 Similar to what Platinum MD and netmd-js are doing, this script combines `ffmpeg`, `atracdenc` and `netmdcli` to send SP/LP2/LP4 to a NetMD unit.

+## ATRAC3 encoding using `atrac3.acm`

+As an optional tool, `contrib/atracenc` contains code for a small CLI tool that can use the closed `atrac3.acm` file to convert a PCM WAV file into an ATRAC3 LP2/LP4 WAV file that can be used with `netmdcli send`.